peilinUWU/rasa/data/nlu.md

 - are there any other options?
 - come back
 - cool! can I do something else here?
-- hello what can you do for me
+- what can you do for me
 - um what now
 - so what next?
 - talk to me